 Want to retire early but unsure whether Fat FIRE vs Lean FIRE is your path?
 Let’s dive in!
 The Financial Independence, Retire Early (FIRE) movement offers a roadmap to reclaim your time and live life on your terms.
-It’s not a one-size-fits-all journey, though—different FIRE strategies come with their own lifestyles, savings goals, and daily realities.
+It’s not a one-size-fits-all journey.
+Different FIRE strategies come with their own lifestyles, savings goals, and daily realities—each fitting into the broader journey toward financial independence & early retirement.

 - Understanding FIRE: The Foundation of Early Retirement